Kirti157/-Rock-Paper-Scissor-game/README.md

 # Rock-Paper-Scissor game
 user-friendly
-I think, it help to boost the strength of LLM of human brain. or You will ein if you have luck.
+I think, it help to boost the strength of LLM of human brain. or You will win if you have luck.